guettli/generic-backend/README.md

-# Generic Backend Vision: No more coding, just config
+# Generic Backend: No more coding, just config

 Sooner or later the generic backend vision will become reality.
 No more custom coding in the backend.